ankane/pgsync/README.md

 pgsync setup
 ```

-This creates a `.pgsync.yml` for you to customize.
+This creates `.pgsync.yml` for you to customize.
 We recommend checking this into your version control (assuming it doesn’t contain sensitive information).

 ## How to Use